MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid-overview.md

 ## Upload blobs

+You can create a sample blob from a local file, set ingestion properties to the blob metadata, and upload it.
+For examples, see [Ingest blobs into Azure Data Explorer by subscribing to Event Grid notifications](ingest-data-event-grid.md#generate-sample-data)

 > [!NOTE]
 > Use `BlockBlob` to generate data. `AppendBlob` is not supported.

-You can create a blob from a local file, set ingestion properties to the blob metadata, and upload it.
-For example, see [Ingest blobs into Azure Data Explorer by subscribing to Event Grid notifications](ingest-data-event-grid.md#generate-sample-data)

 > [!NOTE]
 > Using Azure Data Lake Gen2 storage SDK requires using `CreateFile` for uploading files and `Flush` at the end with the close parameter set to "true".